rdiff-backup/rdiff-backup-ansible/README.md

 Author Information
 ------------------

+Go to https://github.com/rdiff-backup/rdiff-backup-ansible to report issues or support the development of this role.
-Go to https://rdiff-backup.net/ for any question or issue.
+Go to https://rdiff-backup.net/ for any other question.